 - JFK to Paris has business class availability, but the Chicago to JFK segment only has economy seats.

-- If you are using AAdvantage miles to book this flight, AA will allow this.
-Which is why is shows up in your search.
+- If you are using AAdvantage miles to book this flight, the AAdvantage program would allow this.
+Some partners may also allow this.
+Which is why it may show up in your search.

 - This is called a mixed-cabin itinerary.

-- Usually, you are charged for the higher class even if the longer segment is a lesser class.
+- With AAdvantage miles, you would be charged for the higher class even if the longer segment is a lesser class.
 Since the connecting flight is often relatively short (such as Chicago to JFK) some people don’t mind doing this for a long-haul flight as long as the longest segment is the one in business.
+When booking with Etihad, that’s a moot point because it’s not allowed.

-Etihad DOES NOT allow mixed-cabin itineraries.
-So it is important to make sure that when you search AA.com for availability, the same class is available for all flights (see the last step below).
+I cannot find this published officially anywhere in the terms and conditions, but in my experience, Etihad DOES NOT allow mixed-cabin itineraries.
+So it is important to make sure that when you search AA.com or Qantas.com for availability, the same class is available for all flights.

 Only American Airlines flights can be booked with Etihad miles, no codeshares

-The next step is to determine the redemption cost.
-You want to make sure that redeeming miles from Etihad’s program results in a lower redemption cost than with British Airways or Amex’s other airline partners.
+Once you have found availability either through Qantas, another partner airline, or AA itself, the next step is to determine the redemption cost.
+You will want to make sure that redeeming miles from Etihad’s program results in a lower redemption cost than with British Airways or Amex’s other airline partners.

 Determine how many Etihad miles you will need to redeem to book your American Airlines flights